Industry leading fruit processor has several opportunities for Production Supervisors for multiple sites in Washington!

-This position reports to the Senior Production Supervisor or Manufacturing Manager and supervises hourly plant employees.
+This position reports to the Manufacturing Manager and supervises hourly plant employees.
 The position may work closely with all plant staff, human resources, accounting, planning, logistics, sales, equipment/supply vendors, contractors, or auditors.

 - Supervise and monitor the daily operations to meet production and customers’ needs, including scheduling, materials, and staging of fruit.
 Approve and ensure adherence to production schedules.
 Supervise hourly employees’ performance related to hourly throughputs and quality and process checks, and coordinates their schedules, time approval, and vacation planning to ensure proper coverage.

 - Measure plant production efficiencies and provide communication to supervisors and employees regarding plant performance.
 Prepare paperwork and review daily, weekly and monthly production and financial reports that focus on customer complaints, yield, labor, and throughputs.

 - Provide leadership and supervision of plant employees.
 Manage goals and objectives for staff.
 Provide formal and informal feedback through coaching, monitoring and evaluating job results.